 The Wound Infection Group's Colorectal Surgery Checklist poster is a fixture in various Emory operating rooms.
 Future plans include revising the format for other types of surgery.

-Led by Emory Surgery's chief quality officer Dr. Joe Sharma, associate professor of general and endocrine surgery, our quality and safety program participates in various quality alliances and protocols, and oversees surgical quality teams representing our specialties and associated facilities that are charged with creating surgical service-specific quality metrics and checklists, defining areas needing improvement, and designing and enacting strategies to tackle any shortfalls.
+Led by Dr. Joe Sharma, Emory Surgery's vice chair of quality, patient safety and care innovation, our quality and safety program participates in various quality alliances and protocols, and oversees surgical quality teams representing our specialties and associated facilities that are charged with creating surgical service-specific quality metrics and checklists, defining areas needing improvement, and designing and enacting strategies to tackle any shortfalls.

 Emory Surgery's quality and safety-centered resources, initiatives, and organizational memberships include the American College of Surgeons National Surgical Quality Improvement Program, Wound Infection Group, Vizient University HealthSystem Consortium, and Best Practices for Better Care.

 Dr. Sharma founded the Wound Infection Group (WIG) in January 2012 with the mission of reducing surgical site infection (SSIs) at Emory hospitals.
 SSIs are one of the more common healthcare-associated infections.
 The group includes general surgeons and acute care, surgical oncology, colorectal, vascular, plastics, and urology surgeons; anesthesiologists; infectious disease and infection control specialists; preoperative and floor nurses; coders; administrative coordinators; medical students; a CDC liaison; and residents.